Lloyd Austin: Failure to disclose hospitalization

 On January 1, 2024, Austin was hospitalized at Walter Reed National Military Medical Center due to complications following a minimally invasive surgical procedure conducted on December 22, 2023, to address his prostate cancer (prostatectomy).
 On January 2, Austin began experiencing fever and chills and shallow breathing.
 The medical staff decided to transfer him to the critical-care unit for closer monitoring and better team care by his doctors.
 Austin spent several days in Walter Reed's intensive care unit (ICU) and during that time delegated authority to the deputy secretary of defense Kathleen Hicks.
 On January 5, he resumed his functions and duties as secretary of defense from the hospital.
-The cancer was treated early, and Austin's doctors have stated that his prognosis is "excellent".
+The cancer was treated early, and Austin's doctors stated that his prognosis was "excellent".

 The Department of Defense did not disclose the hospitalization to the President, senior Defense Department officials, senior White House national security staff, members of the U.S. Congress, media outlets, or the public for several days.
 This failure to disclose contravened established practices of disclosing the medical issues of Cabinet members and senior U.S. officials.
 President Biden and high-ranking White House officials only learned of Austin's hospitalization three days after it happened, when National Security Advisor Jake Sullivan was informed just before he attended an event at Joint Base Myer–Henderson Hall where Austin was also scheduled to appear.
 Sullivan subsequently relayed the information to his colleagues and to Biden.
 During Austin's hospitalization, Hicks performed the duties of secretary of defense.

 The Pentagon Press Association, which represents members of the media covering the Defense Department, criticized Austin's multiday disappearance and the ensuing lack of transparency.
-Some Democratic and Republican members of Congress have called on Austin to resign due to the failure to disclose his absence.
+Some Democratic and Republican members of Congress called on Austin to resign due to the failure to disclose his absence.
 While stopped at a coffee shop in Allentown, Pennsylvania, a journalist asked Biden, "Do you have confidence in Secretary Austin?" the president responded, "I do."
 When the journalist asked, "Was it a lapse in judgment for him not to tell you earlier?"
 Biden said, "Yes."

 During a press conference at the Pentagon on February 1, Austin addressed his hospitalization, stating: